Clicca sul tasto ON AIR e ascolta i KATARTIKA

 ENGLISH VERSION : KATARTIKA

-An exclusive experience to discover the beating heart of independent music and the sounds that will shape the trends to come.
+An exclusive experience to discover the beating heart of the independent music scene and the sounds that will shape the trends of tomorrow.

 Intervista scritta